French-German Govt Talks Delayed As Discord Builds - UrduPoint

 But he acknowledged that "there are a number of different issues that we are dealing with at the moment... on which we have not yet reached a unified position."
 Both sides therefore decided it was "sensible" to postpone the talks originally to be hosted by France to January.

-Scholz will nevertheless hold bilateral talks with French President Emmanuel Macron on the sidelines of an EU summit starting Thursday, Hebestreit said, adding that the pair may also meet next Wednesday in Paris.
+Scholz will nevertheless hold bilateral talks with French President Emmanuel Macron on the sidelines of the EU summit starting Thursday, Hebestreit said, adding that the pair may also meet next Wednesday in Paris.

-At a press conference after talks with his German counterpart, French Economy Minister Bruno Le Maire blamed the postponement on "difficulties on the agenda of some ministers".
-It has "nothing to do with any kind of political difficulties," he said.

-"There have always been times of disagreements, but here, it's more serious," said Jacques-Pierre Gougeon of the French Institute for International and Strategic Affairs.

-- Points of contention - After Scholz's government announced a 200-billion euro ($198-billion) support scheme to protect its businesses and consumers from runaway energy prices, Macron warned the programme risked leading to "distortions" in the bloc.
+After Scholz's government announced a 200-billion euro ($198-billion) support scheme to protect its businesses and consumers from runaway energy prices, Macron has warned the programme risked leading to "distortions" in the bloc.

-"If we want a coherent approach, it is not national strategies that need to be adopted but a European strategy," Macron argued in an interview published on Monday by French daily Les Echos.

-France has, however, on a national level, introduced a price cap on energy prices.

 Berlin has also been accused of blocking at the EU level a cap on gas prices which it fears would remove an incentive for consumers to save energy, thereby worsening the situation.